w3c/wai-tutorials/source/forms/grouping.html.erb.md

   - H71
 ---

-Group related form controls both visually and within the code.
+Group related form controls, both visually and within the code.
 Use the `<fieldset>` and `<legend>` elements to associate related form controls.

 ## Associating related controls
 {:.newex}